-The U.S. security relationship with Vietnam has grown rapidly in recent years, and the two countries share a common vision for the future of a free and open Indo-Pacific region.
+The U.S. security relationship with Vietnam grew rapidly in recent years, and the two countries share a common vision for the future of a free and open Indo-Pacific region.
 Our robust security partnership is based on our mutual commitment to deepen defense cooperation and shared resolve to address regional security challenges.

-In March 2018, the U.S.S.
-Carl Vinson visited Da Nang, Vietnam for a historic four-day port call.
+On March 9, 2020, the United States completed its second aircraft carrier visit to Vietnam with the USS Theodore Roosevelt’s five-day port call to Danang.
 Sailors participated in cultural and professional exchanges during community service events, sports competitions, ship tours, and a formal reception aboard the aircraft carrier.
-This visit was the first by a U.S. aircraft carrier in more than 40 years.
+The March 2018 visit by the USS Carl Vinson was the first by an U.S. aircraft carrier in more than 40 years.

-From FY2013 – FY2018, Vietnam received over $56 million in bilateral State Department-funded security assistance under the Foreign Military Financing (FMF) program.
-FMF funded the transfer and refurbishment of a former U.S. Coast Guard cutter to Vietnam under the Excess Defense Article program.
-This was the first major defense transfer between the United States and Vietnam, and is currently the largest vessel in Vietnam’s military inventory.
-FMF has also funded the acquisition of 24 45-ft Metal Shark fast patrol boats, the first 12 of which have been delivered as of April 2018.
+- Over $58 million in bilateral FMF supported the transfer and refurbishment of two former U.S. Coast Guard cutters to Vietnam under the Excess Defense Articles program.
+These vessels represent the most significant major defense transfer between the United States and Vietnam, and are currently the largest vessels in Vietnam’s military FMF also funded the acquisition of 24 45-ft Metal Shark fast patrol boats, the final six of which were delivered in May 2020.

 In 2018, Vietnam participated for the first time in the Rim of the Pacific (RIMPAC) military exercise, after first sending observers in 2012 and 2016.
 RIMPAC is the world’s largest international maritime exercise, biennially hosted by the U.S. and its allies and partners in and around the Hawaiian Islands and Southern California.

-Since 1993, the U.S. government has contributed more than $119 million for UXO efforts, which include survey and clearance operations, information management, risk education, survivors’ assistance, and capacity building for the Vietnam National Mine Action Center (VNMAC).
+Since 1993, the U.S. government contributed more than $154 million for UXO efforts, which include survey and clearance operations, information management, risk education, survivors’ assistance, and capacity building for the Vietnam National Mine Action Center (VNMAC).
 A breakdown of the important humanitarian work being done by our implementing partners in Vietnam is available in the Department’s To Walk The Earth In Safety report.

 For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.